SadiqueAbdullah/Dog_Classifier/README.md

 I used ResNet50 model as my model for final predictions as its base accuracy was best out of 3 models I tried.

 To enhance the Test accuracy and reduce execution time, Created a CNN to Classify Dog Breeds (using Transfer Learning).
-As the given dataset is small with 6680 entries and new data is similar to original training data, we use the following following method as guidline for Architecture;
+As the given dataset is small with 6680 entries and new data is similar to original training data, we use the following method as guideline for Architecture;

 a) slice off the end of the neural network